lanacioncom/2015_CABA_polling_stations_map/backend/README.md

 ## Implementation notes

-* We have used postgres as the DB because our final destination was the cartodb postgis DB and also because of the magic behind [postgres window functions](http://www.postgresql.org/docs/9.4/static/functions-window.html) that we have used to create the margin of victory of a candidate over the next one in a given polling station directly on SQL.
+* We have used postgres as the DB because our final destination was the cartodb postgis DB and also because of the magic behind [postgres window functions](http://www.postgresql.org/docs/9.4/static/functions-window.html) that we have used to create the margin of victory of a party over the next one in a given polling station directly on SQL.